-Best time to visit Dead Sea
+Best Time To Visit Dead Sea

 Late fall to early summer is the best time to visit the Dead Sea.
 The weather is nice around that time and it’s not very crowded either.
 Tourists should avoid visits on Fridays because the Jordan Tourism Board mentions that local visitors tend to go there on Fridays.

-More on Dead Sea
+More about Dead Sea